"Uncle Tom's Cabin" Contrasted with Buckingham Hall, the Planter's Home: Plot

 The novel follows Eugene Buckingham, the only son of a South Carolina planter, as he crosses paths with Julia Tennyson, a Scottish American journalist who has written a number of pamphlets under various pseudonyms.
 What begins as mutual friendship eventually evolves into love, despite the anxieties of the opposing fathers.
 Col. Buckingham – Eugene's father and a (fictional) descendant of the Duke of Buckingham – contests the partnership on the grounds that Julia has written pamphlets degrading all planters as vicious sadists, even though he is not.
 Likewise Dr. Tennyson – Julia's father and a Scotsman – objects because he supports the view of all planters as violent and cruel.

 The Tennysons eventually make their way to South Carolina from New York, and after several philosophical discussions regarding American slavery, Eugene and Julia are allowed to marry.
 The story ends as the newlyweds embark on a ship to England for their honeymoon.

 Publication

 The novel was first published in 1852 in hardback form by D. Fanshaw of New York City.
-It has been recently reprinted by Kessinger Publishing.